pyrocko/grond/docs/source/method/index.rst

 evaluated to be better (smaller values) or worse (larger value) than other source models.
 It is often called `misfit function`.
-The source model that results in the smallest values of the `objective function` is the global minimum of the misfit function optimum model
+The source model that results in the smallest values of the `objective function` is the global minimum of the misfit function optimum model.

+The objective function defines what a `model fit` is and how `good` or `poor` models are scaled with respect to others.
+Furthermore, the objective function has rules how different data sets are handled and how data errors are considered in optimisations.

 .. figure:: ../images/illu_combi_weights.svg
     :height: 500px
     :align: center
     :alt: alternate text

+    Illustration of the GROND objective function.
+Details follow.

 TODO: there is nothing about the L-norms in the grafic, Is that misleading or formation the sake of generalization ok or is there a nice way for that?